 - A CNN article reported that the out-of-pocket expenses for health care are rising, especially for those under 18.

 One of the single biggest costs of raising a child to 18 is going to be education.
 Private schools in the US are far more expensive than public schools.
-Even though public schools don’t charge tuition, that doesn’t mean public education won’t put a dent in your finances—your expenses may include supplies, uniforms, exam fees, field trips, therapists, tutors and special education services, and more.
+Even though public schools don’t charge tuition, that doesn’t mean public education won’t drain your savings account.
+Education costs may include supplies, uniforms, exam fees, field trips, tutors, special education services, and more.

-- The national average for private school tuition is approximately $10,302 per year, according to Private School Review.
+- According to Private School Review, the national average for private school tuition is approximately $10,302 per year.

 - The Wall Street Journal reports that parents spend an average of $669 per year per child on clothing, electronics, and school supplies.

 So aside from healthcare, housing, and education, how much does it cost to raise a child to 18?
 Planning a budget for each and every expense that comes along with raising a child can be difficult to predict.
 Miscellaneous expenses include clothing, transportation, personal care products, electronics, preschool, daycare, after-school and summer childcare, summer camps, extracurricular activities, and more.
-These expenses often increase as the child gets older.
+These expenses often increase over the course of a child’s life.

 - According to an annual report by the US Department of Agriculture, the total cost of raising a child varies by geographic location, ranging from $230,610 in the urban South to $282,480 in the urban Northeast, where the cost is particularly high.

 - A Time article estimates that a child can add up to $14,970 to annual expenses for middle-income families before taxes.

-- Based on research data by The Pew Research Center reports that the US birth rate has declined significantly in the past several years, possibly because having more children is too expensive.
+- Based on research data by The Pew Research Center, the number of US births has declined significantly in the past several years, possibly because having more children is too expensive for the average couple.

-Offset the cost of raising a child with crowdfunding
+Offset the cost of raising a child with these resources

 Crowdfunding makes it easier than ever for families to reach out for help.
-People rely on GoFundMe’s free crowdfunding platform to raise funds for kids and families every day.
+People rely on GoFundMe’s fundraising platform service to raise funds for kids and families every day.
 Your family’s fundraising page becomes a space where friends and family provide both financial and emotional support.
-If you haven’t already, start your free fundraiser on GoFundMe to help with your child costs today.
+If you haven’t already, start your fundraiser on GoFundMe to help with your child costs today.